 Ronald Matthews: The Maestro Making a Difference

 Beethoven said "To play without passion is inexcusable!"
 Eastern University's 10th president's extraordinary mix of creativity, leadership and passion are interwoven into the fabric of his life, work and relationships.
 His inspiring music and contagious joy touches the heart deeply.
-The Beethoven series thus far has featured some of the most distinguished artists who are making a difference.
+The Beethoven series features some of the most distinguished artists who are making a difference.
 Ron's story will inspire you!

 Ronald A. Matthews joined Eastern University in 1992 and was appointed the 10th President of Eastern University effective March 1, 2018.
 Prior to this call, Dr. Matthews served as Professor of Music, Chair of the Music Department, and since 2010, Executive Director of the Fine and Performing Arts Division.